Comparison principle for stochastic heat equations driven by $\alpha$-stable white noises: Introduction

-We then show the comparison principle for $L^2([0,L])$-valued (Hilbert-space-valued) c\`{a}dl\`{a}g solutions to equation (\ref{eq:originalequation1}) with ordered initial functions and drift coefficients using the method of semi-martingale approximation.
-The key of this approach is to project the truncated $\alpha$-stable white noise onto a finite dimensional spatial space so that one can apply It\^{o}'s formula to a series of evolution equations driven by these projected noises to obtain the associated comparison principle.
-Moreover, one can also show that the solutions of these evolution equations can approximate the solutions of the equations driven by truncated $\alpha$-stable white noises.
-Therefore, the comparison theorem for the equations driven by the truncated $\alpha$-stable white noise holds, and the comparison principle for equation (\ref{eq:originalequation1}) then follows from the localization method mentioned earlier.
-The idea of noise projection first appears in \cite{Donati:1993} in showing a comparison principle for stochastic heat equations driven by Gaussian space-time white noises.
-Compared to \cite{Donati:1993}, an additional non-decreasing assumption on the noise coefficient $\varphi$ and more technical issues arise in our setting because of the discontinuous $\alpha$-stable white noises with $\alpha\in(1,2)$ in equation (\ref{eq:originalequation1}).
+We then show the comparison principle for $L^2([0,L])$-valued (Hilbert-space-valued) c\`{a}dl\`{a}g solutions to equation (\ref{eq:originalequation1}) with ordered initial functions and drift coefficients using the method of convolution approximation.
+The key of this approach is to take convolution of the equations driven by the truncated $\alpha$-stable white noise with the fundamental solution of heat equation with homogeneous Dirichlet boundary condition to obtain a series of real value semi-martingale so that one can use the classical It\^{o} formula to obtain the associated comparison principle.
+As a consequence, the comparison principle for equation (\ref{eq:originalequation1}) then follows from the localization method mentioned earlier.
+The idea of convolution approximation is also applied in \cite{Xiong:2020} in showing a comparison principle for stochastic heat equations with non-homogeneous boundary conditions driven by Gaussian colored noises that are white in time and colored in space.
+Compared to \cite{Xiong:2020}, an additional monotonicity assumption on the noise coefficient $\varphi$ and more technical issues arise in our setting because of the discontinuous $\alpha$-stable white noises with $\alpha\in(1,2)$ in equation (\ref{eq:originalequation1}).

 Applying the comparison principle, we also show that for non-negative initial function there exists a non-negative strong $L^2([0,L])$-valued c\`{a}dl\`{a}g solution to equation (\ref{eq:originalequation1}) under the hypothesis.